Constraining primordial black holes as dark matter using the global 21-cm signal with X-ray heating and excess radio background: Introduction

 The motivation for the latter idea is the recently-confirmed excess radio brightness above the CMB by the Long Wavelength Array (LWA1) \cite{Dowell_2018} for frequencies 40--$\SI{80}{\mega\hertz}$.
 This excess was first detected by Absolute Radiometer for Cosmology, Astrophysics and Diffuse Emission (ARCADE 2) \cite{Fixsen_2011}.
 While the origin of this excess radio background is not very well understood \cite{Singal_2018}, it still provides an empirically plausible means of explaining the EDGES result.

 Beyond these modelling efforts that aim to understand the EDGES result are the attempts to use the EDGES result for constraining various physical processes.
-Thanks to the richness of 21-cm physics, the 21-cm signal has been theorised to be useful to probe primordial magnetic fields \cite{Tashiro06, Dom09, Kunze_2019, Kunze19, Bera, natwar}, gravitational waves \cite{Somnath, Hirata18, Mishra}, warm dark matter \cite{wdm}, dark matter decay and annihilation \cite{PhysRevD.74.103502, valdes}, and many other exotic processes.
+Thanks to the richness of 21-cm physics, several studies on 21-cm signal have been theorised (many of which have existed even before the EDGES detection) to be useful to probe primordial magnetic fields \cite{Tashiro06, Dom09, Kunze_2019, Kunze19, Bera, natwar}, gravitational waves \cite{Somnath, Hirata18, Mishra}, warm dark matter \cite{Safarzadeh_2018, wdm, atrideb2, boyarsky, vipp}, dark matter decay and annihilation \cite{PhysRevD.74.103502, valdes, damico, Liu18}, viscous dark matter \cite{bhatt} and many other exotic processes.
 We address one such possibility in this paper by considering the effect of primordial black holes (PBHs) on the 21-cm signal and deriving constraints on the abundance of PBHs from the EDGES measurement.